ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

     rack: '1'
 ```

+### Kubernetes specifics {#hosts-k8s}

+The whole section `hosts` content is generated automatically when using YDB Kubernetes operator, overwriting any user content provided as input to an operator call.
+All storage nodes use `host_config_id` = `1`, for which a correct [configuration template](#host-configs-k8s) must be provided.

-## Description of a cluster domain configuration
+## domains_config - Cluster domain {#domains-config}

-Describe a cluster domain configuration.
 Specify the domain name, storage types, the numbers of the hosts that will be included in `StateStorage`, and the `nto_select` parameter.
 In the storage configuration, specify the type of storage and the type of storage fault tolerance (`erasure`), which will be used to initialize the database storage.
 You should also specify what types of disks this storage type will correspond to.
 The following models of storage fault tolerance are available: